perfalcon/RoboND/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-Created a function to find the navigable terrain by threshing the image color channels greater than  RGB(160,160,160) Then created functions to convert the navigable terrain pixels to Rover coordinates.
+Following are the functions created  to find the navigable terrain and converted the navigable terrain pixels to Rover coordinates.

 **Functions:**